andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 ---
 layout: page
 permalink: /pg-puny-powerful
-title: PostgreSQL Puny to Powerful
+title: Puny to Powerful PostregreSQL Rails Apps
 ---

 Hello.
 This page contains additional resources for the presentation "Puny to Powerful PostgreSQL Rails Apps" given Wed.
-May 18, 2022 at RailsConf 2022 in Portland, OR.
+May 18, 2022 at [RailsConf 2022](https://railsconf.org/) conference in Portland, OR.

+A video recording of the presentation is below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CIYbpYKrX8Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Some of the examples below like lock contention, timing `alter table` DDLs on big tables, and the configuration of pgbouncer, are written up with the intent that the reader can try them out on their local development machines.